The Protection of Trees: A Step-by-Step Guide to Understanding Protected Status

 FAQs:

-What is the consequence if I do work on a protected tree without permission?
+What happens if I carry out work on a protected tree without permission?

-If you carry out work on a tree that is protected without obtaining the necessary permits, you could be facing massive fines or even prison.
+If you carry out work on a tree that is protected without the proper permits, you could be facing massive fines or even prison.

-Can I contest to a TPO or preservation order?
+Can I contest an TPO Or preservation or TPO?

-Can I take down a protected tree?
+Can I remove a protected tree?

 Conclusion